Dimensional Fund Advisors Ltd. : Form 8.3 - MARSTON'S PLC - Ordinary Shares

 TOTAL:

-*Dimensional Fund Advisors Ltd. and / or its affiliates do not control voting discretion for 1,674,332 shares.
+*Dimensional Fund Advisors Ltd. and / or its affiliates do not control voting discretion for 1,067,742 shares.
+NB there were net transfers out of 606,590 shares.

 All interests and all short positions should be disclosed.